urilivshits/pageinference/.user/context.md

 - **[Code Syntax Highlighting]** Automatic syntax highlighting for code blocks in AI responses.
 - **[Web Search Tool]** Integrated web search capability allowing the AI to search the web for answers.
 - **[Response Variety Setting]** Added user-friendly "Response Variety" slider (temperature setting) allowing users to control how creative or precise AI responses are, ranging from 0.0 (precise) to 1.0 (creative).
+- **[Button Styling Refinement]** Enhanced button styling for improved consistency and usability.
+Fixed position jumping on hover transitions by replacing absolute positioning with flex layouts, standardized font sizes across all action buttons, and replaced text-based "+" character with an SVG icon for the New Chat button to improve visual clarity and scaling.
+These changes create a more polished and professional user interface with smoother interactions.
+- **[UI Size Consistency]** Improved the visual consistency of UI elements by ensuring all buttons and input fields in the question container have exactly the same dimensions.
+Fixed an issue where the new chat button appeared larger than adjacent elements by applying explicit width constraints, adding overflow control, precisely sizing the SVG icon, and ensuring all elements have the same box model calculation with box-sizing: border-box.
+This creates a more cohesive and visually balanced interface with professional alignment.
+- **[Settings Interface]** Improved settings page UI by hiding chat title window for cleaner, more focused settings experience.
+- **[History Navigation]** Enhanced history item click handling to prevent the history button from remaining highlighted when viewing chat sessions from history list.

 ## Resolved Bugs
 <!-- Document fixed issues (no timestamps) -->